A call for Visiting Scholars (Guest Lecturers) for 2021-2022 is open: https://smartnet.astonphotonics.uk/guest-scholars/

 The seminar provided a state of the art overview of the emerging neuromorphic computing and machine learning techniques and models towards the mitigation of transmission impairments in optical communication systems.

-4 online lectures took place from 31st of May to 4th of June 2021
+4 online lectures took place from the 31st of May to the 4th of June 2021

 Dr Auro Perego